WRC Factory Investigation

 Factory: Heart and Mind Apparel Co., Ltd.

-Key Buyers: Children Worldwide Fashion, El Corte Inglés, Marc Jacobs, PVH
+Key Buyers: Children Worldwide Fashion, El Corte Inglés, Hugo Boss, Marc Jacobs, PVH

 Case Summary

-Heart and Mind management used threats and intimidation, including locking workers inside a room to force workers to resign, thereby relinquishing their legal right to severance benefits, while paying them less than half of what they were owed under Thai law and these brands’ supplier codes of conduct.
+Heart and Mind’s management used threats and intimidation, including locking workers inside a room to force workers to resign, thereby unlawfully forcing them to relinquish their legal right to severance benefits, while paying them less than half of what they were owed under Thai law and these brands’ supplier codes of conduct.

 Read More: